scottiiiOnTheSide/chronology_API/Notes.md

 ## S y n c S e q . x y z
 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------
+### 09. 20.
+2024
+@1210
+*** having trouble getting posts for topics while on a post ✅
+*** fix 'About Project' button in <UserSettings>
+*** need to test if adding and removing tags and public topics works
+*** rename macrosPage to macrosPage

+add check in macrospage in ARRD setter for whether the topic name is included in user's settings

+in postupload route, check if used topics are in user's settings. if not, add

+for request:
+Simple Process:
+ - request access from <macrospage>
+ - owner confirms of ignores via notifsList

+Order:
+- requester sends request notif,
+- owner sends confirm notif

+!!! posts in private tags macrospage CANNOT be seen if user does not have access

+### 09. 19.
+2024
+@1535 need to modify addRequestRemoveDelete function in <Macrospage> to discern whether
+	  its tag, topic or collection
+	  +
+	  add backend route for adding and removing topics from user's settings

+### 09. 17.
+2024
+@0235 drafting posts functionality has been added. tests seems to be fine

+Fixed an issue within the <NotifList> concerning postTitles...

+- there's an issue with selecting a user within <ManageConnections> ✅
+- enter Macros sections needs an animation ✅
+- username in <Macros> needs to be link to user profile
+- implementing saving topics
+	- macros section shows user's saved topics + recently used tags
+- add topic selection to signup process
+- finish <About> page and changelog
+- <MonthChart> to <Calendar> and style update
+	- adjust the animation in the changing of the months.
+	- timing of when postCount gets updated
+	- an extra 6th row is being added to the calendar? gotta remove

+- final clean up and all functionality testing
+	- will probably have to list all of the current possible operations T- T

+- A list of all things I'd like to add AFTER 1.0A, small and large

+### 09. 16.
+2024
+@2330 rearranging the lon and lat in <Maps> has displaced old posts, so we'll make new ones
+	  to ensure it is all good . . .

+@2210 locationData issue fixed, but location still ending up in antartica ...

+@2200 Gotta remove old notifs so that the change can be seen

+@2145 current issue: location data not filled in when selecting draft
+	  one state call after another doesnt seem to be working...

+@2045 draft is deleted when utlitized as post

+@1955 issue with the tags and tagged users not showing up is fixed ✅

 ### 09. 15.
 2024
+@2145 Issues with:
+		- tags and tagged users not showing up
+			- very long list added for users?

+had to add 'onChange' to textarea.
+Had switched to onBlur in order to deal with an issue will test to see whether i can leave both, or only onChange if there's already a value

+@1840 may have to save info for current section and place in log into sessionStorage, as refreshing on a <Post> removes that info

 @1350 working on functionality to populate createPost with selected option from fullList
 	drafts